RMIT Equity Notebook Grant

 View the Coursework Scholarships Office’s Scholarships and Grants Terms and Condition (PDF 378kb, 30p).

-Successful recipients will be able to redeem a HP 250 G4 Notebook PC, 15.6" HD LED Display, with Microsoft Office Home and Student 2013 including a 1 year warranty.
+Successful recipients will be able to redeem a notebook (the 2017 notebook was a HP 250 G4 Notebook PC, 15.6" HD LED Display).
+Students are able to access Microsoft Office 365 via MyDesktop (RMIT free software downloads for students).

 Notice to applicants

 The scholarship application process is highly competitive with a limited number of scholarships available.
 Unfortunately, not all eligible applicants will receive one.

 Successful candidates will be notified via email to their RMIT student email account by 31 March 2018.
 Only successful candidates will be contacted.
 If you have not received an offer by 31 March 2018, your application has been unsuccessful.